dclutr/create-html-gallery/README.md

 A sample gallery created from the script is available at https://dclutr.github.io/create-html-gallery/

 ## An alias of choice
 Before running the script, one can create a short alias of choice in their .bashrc file.
-My choice was hg short for html gallery
+My choice was hg short for html gallery as shown in `example bashrc.png`
 ```bash
 # ~/.bashrc
 alias hg="bash /path-to/create.sh"